 Jaime Gibson, Hammersmith Academy; 2016/17 MTL cohort

-About the CPD
+About the Masters course

 - The course delivery team includes Professor Martin Fautley, Professor Pam Burnard, Gary Spruce and Dr. Jonathan Savage, supported by professional composers and musicians;